takamido/PMGF/README.md

-## Project Title: Personalized Motion Guidance Framework for Athlete-Centric Coaching
+# Personalized Motion Guidance Framework for Athlete-Centric Coaching
-# Overview
+## Overview
 This repository provides the source code, anonymized dataset, and analysis scripts for the Personalized Motion Guidance Framework (PMGF), a generative AI-based framework for producing individualized motion guidance for sports coaching.

 PMGF is designed to bridge the gap between group-level biomechanical findings and athlete-specific coaching needs.
 The framework uses a Transformer-based Variational Autoencoder (Transformer-VAE) to learn latent representations of athletic motion sequences.
 By manipulating these latent representations, PMGF generates personalized guidance motions that preserve each athlete’s original movement characteristics while shifting the motion toward a target pattern or toward biomechanically favorable features.